Life Together: Life Together and Bonhoeffer

-The centrality of Christ
+The Centrality of Christ

 Throughout Life Together, Bonhoeffer defines the Church as the meeting grounds of Christianity.
-He expounds on this idea by asking what the Church should do when it meets, and why that is important.
+He expounds on this idea by asking what the Church should do when it meets and why that is important.
 Bonhoeffer concludes that we are to live as the body of the Church, exercising our gifts to assist the body of believers and then working through that body to reach out to those who still have not made a commitment to the Christian cause.
 Christians are established in unity by the saving work of Jesus Christ, and it matters not if they agree on the words to sing or what tempo to praise their Creator.
 He argues what is important is that they are lifting their voices up in unison.

-The church as a divine reality
+Church as divine reality

-Bonhoeffer felt strongly that there is an empirical experience that results from meeting with others to become intimate before Christ.
+Bonhoeffer strongly felt that there is an empirical experience that results from meeting with others to become intimate before Christ.
 He suggests that Christians should confess their sins to one another.
-Earlier, in his Habilitation thesis published as Act and Being, he states that the church community, not some philosophical or theological system of thought, "is God's final revelation [of his divine self] as 'Christ existing in community [Gemeinde]'".
+Earlier, in his habilitation thesis published as Act and Being, he states that the church community, not some philosophical or theological system of thought, "is God's final revelation [of his divine self] as 'Christ existing in community [Gemeinde]'".
 In other words, Christians should not wait for a revelation from God before they do something, but because they are continuously and prayerfully considering what is right, it is possible that God has already revealed His will to them and they need to summon up the courage to take the appropriate actions.